 Check out the ‘Sibling’ tab for an overview of the role of a Global Sibling.
 Find the Global Siblings expectations and application on the 'Apply' tab.
 Learn about the this year's Global Siblings Coordinators on the ‘Leadership’ tab and check out the ‘Coordinator Position ’ tab for an overview of their role.

-The Global Siblings program pairs one student with another student of a different cultural background for the academic year to form a Sibling pair.
+The Global Siblings program pairs one student with another student of a different cultural background for the fall and winter quarters to form a Sibling pair.
 International and domestic pairings are prioritized.
 However, depending on our applicant pool, we may also pair international students of different cultural backgrounds together.

 In addition to gaining a Sibling, participants are divided into a Global Siblings Family.
-Families are coordinated by student leaders called ‘Global Siblings Coordinators,’ who plan the program-wide All Family Social each quarter in addition to family events throughout each quarter.
+Families are coordinated by student leaders called ‘Global Siblings Coordinators,’ who plan program events throughout each quarter.

 No matter what stage you’re at in your transition to life at UCLA, Global Siblings is a great opportunity to connect with others who hold similar interests, build a support system, share your culture, and learn about other cultures from around the world!